Why a strong nursing CV matters

 Nursing CV template

-This nursing CV is a great example of presenting relevant experience and skills in a simple yet professional layout.
-The use of colour highlights at the top helps draw attention to the personal details and professional summary, making it stand out right away.
+This nursing CV example shows how to present professional experience and core skills in a clean, organised way.
+The subtle use of colour at the top draws attention to the candidate’s name and personal summary, giving a strong first impression.

 Practise nurse CV template